Inner-Loop-Free Total-Variation-Constrained Full-Waveform Inversion: Conclusion

-For a more detailed analysis of the TV constraint parameter $\alpha$, we plot the RMSE and SSIM of our proposed method against the parameter $\alpha$ and the standard FWI method in Fig.~\ref{fig:alpha-rmse} and Fig.~\ref{fig:alpha-ssim}.
+For a detailed analysis of the TV constraint parameter $\alpha$, we plot the RMSE and SSIM of our proposed method against the parameter $\alpha$ and the standard FWI method in Figs.~\ref{fig:alpha-rmse} and~\ref{fig:alpha-ssim}.
 When around $\alpha$ = 350, the proposed method achieves the best RMSE and SSIM.
-When $\alpha$ is smaller, the TV constraint becomes stronger, the RMSE and SSIM worsens, and over-smoothing occurs, as in Fig.~\ref{fig:velocity-models-pure} and Fig.~\ref{fig:velocity-models-noisy} for $\alpha$ = 150.
-On the other hand, when $\alpha$ is larger, the TV constraint becomes weaker and the result is similar to the standard FWI method, as in Fig.~\ref{fig:velocity-models-pure} and Fig.~\ref{fig:velocity-models-noisy} for $\alpha$ = 550.
+When $\alpha$ is smaller, the TV constraint becomes stronger, the RMSE and SSIM worsen, and over-smoothing occurs, as in the noiseless result for $\alpha$ = 150 in Fig.~\ref{fig:velocity-models-combined}.
+On the other hand, when $\alpha$ is larger, the TV constraint becomes weaker and the result is similar to the standard FWI method, as in the noiseless result for $\alpha$ = 550 in Fig.~\ref{fig:velocity-models-combined}.
 However, thanks to the box constraint, the proposed method still outperforms the standard FWI method.
 This demonstrates that the parameter $\alpha$ has a clear and predictable effect on the reconstructed velocity model, which can be easily adjusted to achieve accurate results.